Skip to content

 Background

-On the morning of September 30, 2025, Prairie View A&M University — Texas's largest HBCU — received a bomb threat targeting the John B. Coleman Library, the main library on its main campus.
+On the morning of September 30, 2025, Prairie View A&M University (one of Texas's largest HBCUs) received a bomb threat targeting the John B. Coleman Library, the main library on its main campus.
 The library was evacuated immediately.
 Multiple agencies including Precinct 1 K-9 bomb-detection units conducted a thorough sweep and determined the threat was non-credible.
-Despite the all-clear, PVAMU canceled all afternoon classes and on-campus activities starting at 1 PM CDT — a notably cautious posture.
+Despite the all-clear, PVAMU canceled all afternoon classes and on-campus activities starting at 1 PM CDT, a notably cautious posture.
 The threat was one of three Texas-area campus bomb threats that same day, with Lone Star College-University Park also evacuating its library.
 Waller ISD's Jones Elementary School went into 'Secure' status during the PVAMU response.
-On October 3, 2025, a PVAMU student was arrested for making the threat — distinguishing this case from the typical pattern of external swatting calls.
+On October 3, 2025, a PVAMU student was arrested on suspicion of making the threat, distinguishing this case from the typical pattern of external swatting calls.
 The PVAMU incident occurred within a broader September 30 wave of campus bomb threats nationwide that also included Towson University, Morgan State University, Delaware State, the University of Delaware, and others.
-Prairie View A&M had also been targeted in the first day of Black History Month wave on February 1, 2022, making this the second documented bomb threat against the institution in three years.
+Prairie View A&M was also reportedly among the HBCUs targeted in the Black History Month bomb-threat wave that began February 1, 2022, making this at least the second bomb threat against the institution in three years.

 Analysis